A1Liu/a1liu/install/README.md

    it's the 64-bit version.

 5. [Download SharpKeys](https://www.randyrants.com/category/sharpkeys/) and load
-   the settings stored in this repository under `compat/windows/keybindings.skl`
+   the settings stored in this repository under `compat\windows\keybindings.skl`

-6. Run setup script `windows.ps1`.
+6. Run setup script `setup\windows.ps1`.

 7. Install Python 3.8 using the [Python 3.8 installer](https://www.python.org/downloads/release/python-382/),
    and customize the install by ensuring that it's installed for all users, adding